Highlights Arnold & Porter LLP

 Nice firms finish first

 Arnold & Porter's commitment to client service was most recently recognized in the BTI Client Service A-Team 2013 report, which ranked the firm's client service in the nation's top 20.
-FORTUNE magazine has included Arnold & Porter's name on its annual list of "100 Best Companies to Work For" ten times.
+FORTUNE magazine has included Arnold & Porter's name on its annual list of "100 Best Companies to Work For" eleven times.
 Other best-of lists Arnold & Porter frequents include The Human Rights Campaign's list of LGBT-friendly workplaces (with a perfect 100 rating in 2014), Working Mother's "100 Best Companies for Working Mothers, Yale Law Women Top 10 Family Friendly Law Firms, and Corporate Board Member’s “America’s Best Corporate Law Firms” Arnold & Porter has also received numerous awards for its diversity efforts from The Minority Corporate Counsel Association (MCCA).

 Arnold & Porter has enjoyed a progressive, family-friendly reputation that was greatly helped by the opening of the country's first in-firm child care center in 1995.
 With weekend and backup hours in addition to daily availability and a full-time preschool program, the center remains the "gold standard" of law firm child care.